moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/browsers.md

 ![Properties Browser](./img/properties-browser.png)

-For example, it can present the number of line of code of a class, the number of methods, *etc.*
+For example, it can present the number of lines of code of a class, the number of methods, *etc.*

 ### Fame Browser